All Things Bright and Beautiful (album): Background and development

+In January 2011, it was announced that his third album would be released sometime in spring/summer of that year.
 The album was originally planned to have a worldwide release date of May 24, 2011.
 It was then changed to May 17.
 On April 6, however, Young posted on his official site that the release date had been bumped to June 14, 2011.
 He stated that the reason was a "last-minute" decision and was "to make sure the new single was set up properly and the music video was ready to go.
 I know it's always a bummer when these things happen, and people always want to know the back story, but that was purely a chance to take one more breath before the plunge.
 A month is a long time, but everybody's super fired-up."
 Along with this post were previews of four tracks from the new album, each being 1:30 long.
 The previews posted were of "Alligator Sky" (featuring Shawn Chrystopher), "Deer in the Headlights", "Galaxies" and "Dreams Don't Turn to Dust".
 Upon the release of the album, Young said of the expectations as "positive pressure."
 In March 2011, Owl City announced the All Things Bright and Beautiful Tour in support of the album, beginning on June 13, and concluding November 20.
+On July 20, Owl City made his live debut televised performance on the Jimmy Kimmel Live!, performing "Deer in the Headlights", in promotion of the album.

 In an interview with Us Weekly on June 15, 2011, a day after the album's release, Young revealed that the album originally intended to have Taylor Swift as another guest, but was unable to do so, due to her being busy touring at the time.
 He also added about having her in a specific song, which may or may not be one of the songs in the album.